 Rent and Deposits

-Rent and deposits cover the financial obligations of the tenant.
+Rent and deposits cover the tenant’s financial obligations.
 The agreement must state the monthly rent, payment due date, and acceptable payment methods, such as checks or electronic transfers.
-Security deposits’ amount and purpose, including conditions under which deductions may occur, must be clear.
+The amount and purpose of security deposits, including conditions under which deductions may occur, must be clear.

 Maintenance and Repairs